andrepnh/jedis-utils/README.md

 # jedis-utils
 A tiny utility library for jedis, mainly designed to make it more fun on Java 8.
 It manages transactions and pipelines automatically and provides basic type conversion.
+Personally, this project was used to play with publishing artifacts to the maven central.

 ## Setting up
 ```xml